-The number of Precision Metal Trades Workers grew very strongly over the past 5 years and is expected to grow moderately over the next 5 years:
+The number of Precision Metal Trades Workers fell over the past 5 years and is expected to fall over the next 5 years:

-There are likely to be around 1,000 job openings over this time from workers leaving and new jobs being created.
+There are likely to be less than 1,000 job openings over 5 years.

 - Unemployment: Unemployment was average in 2017.

 - Location: Precision Metal Trades Workers work in many regions of Australia.
 Many work in Western Australia.